tejas-gokhale/music_reco_deep_learning/blog.md

 **06-APR-2017**
 --
 Resolved dataset download problems
-Figured out a way to convert .h5 to csv
+Figured out a way to convert .h5 to csv ...
-Only 77% of the songs occur both in the features data and triplets data So triplets data was pruned
+Only 77% of the songs occur both in the features data and triplets data.
+So triplets data was pruned.

 Can now work on all 3 methods using this.
 1. features.csv for Content-Based